-- 9. SUPPORTS the Court's recommendations to the Commission to: - update its strategy for a sustainable and competitive European battery value chain on the basis of realistic expectations to reflect the global evolution of the battery sector since 2018 as well as its current strategic challenges, especially the access to raw and advanced materials; - include quantified and time-bound targets for the twin goals of achieving climate neutrality and a competitive automotive sector in the EU, and ensure the consistency of the targets for the domestic production of batteries with the 2035 ban on emissions for passenger cars and vans, and with the supply of the raw and advanced materials needed to sustain that production; - strengthen its monitoring of the battery value chain by basing it on timely and independently verifiable data, thus enabling the tracking of actual progress towards the EU's objectives and warning against potential risks to achieving them, and ensure that the monitoring covers the critical stages of the value chain, including the domestic production of the main raw and advanced materials needed to deliver the current and future generations of batteries; - build and maintain a consolidated overview of EU and, where information is available, national funding sources that provide financial support for projects in the battery value chain; - improve the coordination and targeting of the EU's financial support for the battery value chain, taking account of the national funding already provided to this industry; - ensure thatstrengthen the level playing field for all participants in an IPCEI on batteries have a level playing field in terms of accessing to public funding and financial support, so that the collaborations envisaged by the IPCEI can be implemented as scheduled and that spill-over effects can be achieved to spread the benefits across Member States and companies of all sizes;
+10. SUPPORTS the Court's recommendations to the Commission to:

+- update its strategy for a sustainable and competitive European battery value chain on the basis of realistic expectations to reflect the global evolution of the battery sector since 2018 as well as its current strategic challenges, especially the access to raw and advanced materials; - include quantified and time-bound targets for the twin goals of achieving climate neutrality and a competitive automotive sector in the EU, and ensure the consistency of the targets for the domestic production of batteries with the supply of the raw and advanced materials needed to sustain that production; - strengthen its monitoring of the battery value chain by basing it on timely and independently verifiable data, thus enabling the tracking of actual progress towards the EU's objectives and warning against potential risks to achieving them, and ensure that the monitoring covers the critical stages of the value chain, including the domestic production of the main raw and advanced materials needed to deliver the current and future generations of batteries; - build and maintain a consolidated overview of EU and, where information is available, national funding sources that provide financial support for projects in the battery value chain; - improve the coordination and targeting of the EU's financial support for the battery value chain, taking account of the national funding already provided to this industry; - strengthen the level playing field for all participants in an IPCEI on batteries in terms of access to public funding and financial support, so that the collaborations envisaged by the IPCEI can be implemented as scheduled and that spill-over effects can be achieved to spread the benefits across Member States and companies of all sizes;

-10. ASKSINVITES the Commission to take the European Court of Auditors' special report No 15/2023 and the Court's recommendations into account in its policies, and to update the strategic action plan on batteries, with a particular focus on securing access to raw materials.
+11. INVITES the Commission to take the European Court of Auditors' special report No 15/2023 and the Court's recommendations into account in its policies, and to update the strategic action plan on batteries, with a particular focus on securing access to raw materials.